TOKYO OLYMPICS: What you need to know right now

 POOL OF DREAMS

-Tunisia’s Ahmed Hafnaoui not only stunned swimming superpowers with his gold medal performance in the 400m freestyle - he didn’t quite believe the result himself.

-“I was so surprised I didn’t accept that,” he told a news conference, where he was mobbed by reporters and inundated by requests for selfies.
-“I just can’t believe it.
-It’s a dream and it became true.
-It was great.
-It was my best race ever.”

-Michael Phelps hailed Hafnaoui for his “unbelievable swim,” saying the 18-year-old Tunisian’s shock victory was a great example of how swimming at the Tokyo Games was likely to have a series of wide open races.
+Swimming legend Michael Phelps hailed Ahmed Hafnaoui for his “unbelievable swim,” saying the 18-year-old Tunisian’s shock gold on Sunday was a great example of how swimming at the Tokyo Games was likely to have a series of wide open races.

 “The difference between these Olympics and the past, in my opinion, is that every single person in the final has a chance of winning gold – it doesn’t matter if you are in lane one, eight or four, everyone is close,” said Phelps, the most decorated Olympian of all time.